moonbitlang/moonbit-docs/next/tutorial/example/gmachine/gmachine-1.md

 When compiling a super combinator, we need to maintain an environment that allows us to find the relative position of parameters in the stack during the compilation process by their names.
 Additionally, since clearing the preceding N+1 addresses is necessary after completing the instantiation of a super combinator, the number of parameters N needs to be passed as well.

-> Here, "parameters" refer to addresses pointing to App nodes on the heap, and the actual parameter addresses can be accessed through the pusharg instruction.
+> Here, "parameters" refer to addresses pointing to App nodes on the heap, and the actual parameter addresses can be accessed through the `PushArg` instruction.

 ```{literalinclude} /sources/gmachine/src/part1/compile.mbt
 :language: moonbit